developer-junaid/Expense-Tracker/README.md

 ## Run Locally

-- Run this command `git clone https://github.com/developer-junaid/expenseTracker/`
+- Run this command `git clone https://github.com/developer-junaid/Expense-Tracker.git`
 - You are now in the dev environment and you can play around

 ## Tech Stack

 - HTML5
 - CSS3
-- Javascript ES6
+- Javascript +ES6
+- Sass
-- React
+- React Js
 - Service Workers
 - Firebase hosting